Peanut Butter Cookie Recipe

 Notes

-Dip your fork in flour first before making the hash marks, this will prevent your fork from sticking.
+• Dip your fork in flour before pressing to prevent sticking.

 Nutrition Information: